j9t/little-books/manuscript/website-quality-control.md

 Wikipedia defines [quality control](https://en.wikipedia.org/wiki/Quality_control) (often abbreviated as “QC,” but rarely in this book) as “a process by which entities review the quality of all factors involved in production.”
 [ISO 9000](https://en.wikipedia.org/wiki/ISO_9000), also through Wikipedia, is said to define quality control as “a part of quality management focused on fulfilling quality requirements.”
 Google, without attribution, understands quality control to be “a system of maintaining standards in manufactured products by testing a sample of the output against the specification.”

-We want to use a definition that is stricter on the one end and more lenient on the other: “Website quality control entails the means to determine a) whether our websites meet our expectations and b) to what degree they meet professional best practices.”
+We want to use a definition that’s stricter on the one end and more lenient on the other: “Website quality control entails the means to determine a) whether our websites meet our expectations and b) to what degree they meet professional best practices.”

 “Means,” then, will refer largely to infrastructure—that is, tools.
 As stated a moment ago, we’ll also look at processes and methods useful to improve, not just measure, the quality of our work.